marksull/fmcapi/README.md

 # ToDos
 * Modify FTD devices' interfaces.
-* Add NAT Policy/Rule functionality if/when it becomes available.
 * Add Static Route functionality if/when it becomes available.
+* Add Device Groups functionality.
 * Move the create_acp_rules FMC method into a class object in the api_objects module.
 * Build a complete system for all FMC API accessible objects (feature parity).
 Currently just over 50% of the FMC's API objects are represented in the fmcapi.
 * **Most importantly:** Write better how-to instructions.
 (Anyone willing to help?)